 As soon as a node has its physics body set and is added to a scene, it begins to participate in the physics simulation.
-The following code shows how to create a simple scene containing a shape node that is the curvy ground and a sprite node — the elephant.
+The following code shows how to create a simple scene containing a shape node that is the curvy ground and a sprite node—the rocket ship.
 The shape node’s physics body is created from its path and the sprite node’s physics body is created from the texture automatically generated by SpriteKit when the node was initialized.
 Because the ground node has its

 Use a Physics Shape That Matches the Graphical Representation